dzzh/RIBs-wiki/iOS-Tutorial-2.md

 ## Calling up to a parent RIB

 We want to inform the Root RIB from LoggedOut RIB when the players have logged in.
-For this we need to implement the following code.
+For this, we need to implement the following code.

-First, update the `LoggedOutListener` (in the LoggedOutInteractor.swift file) to add a method that allows LoggedOut RIB to inform Root RIB that players has logged in.
+First, update the `LoggedOutListener` (in the LoggedOutInteractor.swift file) to add a method that allows LoggedOut RIB to inform Root RIB that players have logged in.
 ```swift
 protocol LoggedOutListener: class {
     func didLogin(withPlayer1Name player1Name: String, player2Name: String)
 }
 ```

-This forces the any parent RIB of the LoggedOut RIB to implement the `didLogin` function and makes sure that the compiler enforces the contract between the parent and its children.
+This forces any parent RIB of the LoggedOut RIB to implement the `didLogin` function and makes sure that the compiler enforces the contract between the parent and its children.

 Add a login method implementation to the `LoggedOutInteractor` and have it perform the business logic of handling nil player names, as well as calling to LoggedOutListener to inform its parent (the Root RIB in our project) that the players have login.
 ```swift